prebid/prebid-server-java/docs/config-app.md

 ## Video
 - `auction.video.stored-required` - flag forces to merge with stored request
-- `auction.blacklisted-accounts` - comma separated list of blacklisted account IDs.
+- `auction.blocklisted-accounts` - comma separated list of blocklisted account IDs.
 - `video.stored-requests-timeout-ms` - timeout for stored requests fetching.
 - `auction.ad-server-currency` - default currency for video auction, if its value was not specified in request.
 Important note: PBS uses ISO-4217 codes for the representation of currencies.
 - `auction.video.escape-log-cache-regex` - regex to remove from cache debug log xml.